 The gambling industry has long been associated with theft, prostitution, drugs, fraud, and other schemes that exploit the justice system.
 In many parts of the world, the shared commonality with these is that they are all operated in part by organized crime.
 The mafia embodies a dangerous group of criminals that harness so much juridical and financial power.
 The mafia’s ties to gambling created a booming casino empire in the middle of the Nevada desert.
 These are the hands that built Las Vegas.

-Casinos and sports betting have been a key instrument in the success of the mafia’s crooked schemes since day one.
+Casinos and sports betting played a key role in the success of the mafia’s crooked schemes since day one.
 Here’s a look at some of the most notorious criminal icons that headed these operations and how most of them met their impending fate.

 Meyer Lanskey